lithekod/site-v2/website/pages/gamejam_en.md

 1. Join our Global Game Jam site where you will upload the resulting game:
    [Global Game Jam site](https://globalgamejam.org/2023/jam-sites/liu-game-jam)
-2. Show up at Spektrum at 18:00 3rd February.
+2. Show up at Spektrum at (or a bit before) 18:00 3rd February.
 Bring the equipment you need in order to create games: laptop and peripherals, or physical game components.

 Optionally: